apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/node_js_scraper.md

 ## [](#downloading-html) Downloading HTML

-We will use the `got-scraping` library to download the HTML of <a href="https://demo-webstore.apify.org/search/on-sale" target="_blank">Fakestore's on-sale products page</a>.
+We will use the `got-scraping` library to download the HTML of [Fakestore's on-sale products page](https://demo-webstore.apify.org/search/on-sale).
 Careful, the `import` statement is a little different than in the previous lesson.

 ```JavaScript
 // main.js